 This overnight French toast casserole is one of the tastiest cooked breakfasts and is actually really simple to make.

 Another reason I love this recipe is that you can easily feed a crowd with a single casserole.
 For example, this will feed at least four to six people.
-If only need to feed one then you might want to check out the french toast in a mug recipe.
+If only need to feed one then you might want to check out the French toast in a mug recipe.

-If you have the time, then some bacon goes amazing on the side of this french toast casserole.
-You can just fry some up, or even oven bake some when you’re cooking the casserole in the morning.
+If you have the time, then some bacon goes amazing on the side of this French toast casserole.
+You can just fry the bacon, or oven bake it when you’re cooking the casserole in the morning.

-The leftovers of this dish keep well so make sure you don’t throw any out.
+The leftovers of this dish are delicious the next day, so make sure you don’t throw them out.
 It lasts for a few days in the fridge before needing to be discarded.
 Just reheat in the microwave whenever you need something to eat.

-Would you prefer to watch a video on how to this amazing French Toast Casserole up?
-Check out the video I have prepared below.
+Assuming you would prefer to watch a video on how to make this amazing French toast Casserole, be sure to check out the video I have prepared below.
 Alternatively, we have a full written recipe right underneath the video.

 Overnight French Toast Casserole Recipe

 - 320 ml (11 fl oz) heavy cream

 - 60g (2 oz) butter, melted